lemonde/angular-draganddrop/README.md

 - "drag-enter" (optional) an Angular expression to be evaluated on drag enter ("dragenter" event).
 - "drag-leave" (optional) an Angular expression to be evaluated on drag leave ("dragleave" event).
 - "drop" (optional) an Angular expression to be evaluated on drag over ("drop" event).
+- "drag-over-raw", "drag-enter-raw", "drag-leave-raw" , "drop-raw" (optional) same callbacks, but called outside of $apply.
+Useful for calling $apply yourself for optimizations if you have an heavy Angular page (since drag&drop sends a lot of events).

 Handlers are called with : `(data, event)`